getify/You-Dont-Know-JS/scope & closures/ch1.md

 *"No, there wasn't one before, but I was helpful and created one for you."*

 "Strict Mode" [^note-strictmode], which was added in ES5, has a number of different behaviors from normal/relaxed/lazy mode.
 One such behavior is that it disallows the automatic/implicit global variable creation.
-In that case, there would be no global *Scope*'d variable to hand back from an LHS look-up, and *Engine* would throw a `ReferenceError` similarly to the RHS case.
+In that case, there would be no global *Scope*'s variable to hand back from an LHS look-up, and *Engine* would throw a `ReferenceError` similarly to the RHS case.

 Now, if a variable is found for an RHS look-up, but you try to do something with its value that is impossible, such as trying to execute-as-function a non-function value, or reference a property on a `null` or `undefined` value, then *Engine* throws a different kind of error, called a `TypeError`.